sdutchie/heinzcoursesearch/README.md

 ## Menu Options

 Below is a description of each of the eight menu options.
+There is also additional documentation for each function [here](./function_documentation.md)

 *0:  Quit*
 Entering 0 will display the message “Thanks for using our platform!
 Have a good day!” and close the program.
 The user should enter this option when they are finished using the program.